GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

 **Registration**

 Each Phase I Proposal must be accompanied by a completed [Synthetic Health Data Challenge Registration Form]({{site.baseurl}}/assets/netlify-uploads/synthetic-health-data-challenge-registration-form.pdf).
-The form can be mailed with the Phase I Proposal as a separate attachment.
+The form can be submitted with the Phase I Proposal as a separate attachment.
 If participants submit as a team or as an entity, they must identify a team leader who will serve as a point of contact and submit the Phase I Proposal on behalf of the team.

 **Phase I Submission Requirements**